fibo/fibo.github.io/_posts/2014-07-01-my-keybase-experience.md

 repo_token: yCNr4OfqZJtFkWsUmcCuQs2SGkYYzuZsx
 ```

-It is not so confidential, but it is not a good habit to private files
+It is not so confidential, but it is not a good habit to keep private files
 in public repos so let's encrypt 'em all!
 Note that my previous solution was to add the file to the *.gitignore* list and creating it manually every time.
 For instance, double check that in your *.gitignore* file there are the following rows